sylvain-meunier/stageL3/Rapport/rapport.typ

 Hence $T_r$ is a formal tempo with respect to $(overline(t_n))$ and $(overline(b_n))$.

-== Musical explication of the choice of  a tempo distance
+== Musical explanation of the choice of  a tempo distance

 In terms of tempo, halving and doubling are considered as far as each other from the initial value.
 Therefore a usual absolute distance does not fit this notion, and we will rather use a logarithmic distance when comparing tempi.
 ]) <ann1>